Manufacturing robots speed wind farm construction

 In Bundsgaard’s view, robotic automation isn’t killing jobs but changing the way humans and devices work together.

-The World Economic Forum’s Future of Jobs Report 2020 shows that an increasing number of employers agree with Bundsgaard: It estimates that although 85 million jobs may be displaced by a shift in the division of labour between humans and machines by 2025, 97 million new roles may also emerge – roles that are more adapted to the new division of labour among humans, machines and algorithms.
+The World Economic Forum’s Future of Jobs Report 2020 shows that an increasing number of employers agree with Bundsgaard: It estimates that although 85 million jobs may be displaced by a shift in the division of labor between humans and machines by 2025, 97 million new roles may also emerge—roles that are more adapted to the new division of labor among humans, machines, and algorithms.

 Odico’s technology shifts the time-consuming process of calibration and fitting required for precision drilling to robots like Drill Mate.
 Image courtesy of Odico.